-- Richardson St, Kings-Haultain, Kimta Rd / E&N Connector, and Government Street North: Construction expected to start in Summer 2021.
+- Richardson St, Kings-Haultain, Kimta Rd / E&N Connector, Government Street North, Oaklands Connector, and Fernwood Connector: Construction expected to start in Summer 2021.

-- James Bay cycling corridors: Route selection and design consultation Feb 5 - March 28, 2021.
+- James Bay cycling corridors: Final route selection and revised design consultation May 10-June 11, 2021.

 Visit the Current Projects page for more details on the projects above.